-2022 Summary Compensation Table
+2023 Summary Compensation Table

-Shown below, in the table format prescribed by the SEC, are the elements of compensation paid or earned by our CEO, our CFO and our three most highly compensated executive officers (other than our CEO and CFO) during the past fiscal year.
-As described in the preceding "Executive Compensation - Compensation Discussion and Analysis," that compensation includes, among other things, base salary, shown in the "Salary" column; annual bonus awards (short-term incentives), shown in the "Bonus" column; and the stock-based awards under the 2020 Performance Unit Plan and the 2021 LTI Plan, shown in the "Stock Awards" column.
-The awards under the 2020 Performance Unit Plan are ultimately paid in cash, and not stock, and their ongoing value is derivative of movements in the price of our common stock.
+Shown below, are the elements of compensation paid or earned by our CEO, our CFO and our three most highly compensated executive officers (other than our CEO and CFO) during the past fiscal year.
+As described in the preceding "Executive Compensation - Compensation Discussion and Analysis," that compensation includes, among other things, base salary, shown in the "Salary" column; annual bonus awards (short-term incentives), shown in the "Bonus" column; and the stock-based awards under the 2021 LTI Plan, shown in the "Stock Awards" column.
 Awards under the 2021 LTI Plan are paid in a combination of stock or cash.
-The performance portion of awards made under the 2020 Performance Unit Plan and 2021 LTI Plan will be valued at settlement based on performance measures for earnings per share, return on equity and relative total shareholder return.
-As required by SEC rules, the amount shown in the "Stock Awards" column reflects the grant date fair value for the awards made in the indicated years to each of those officers under the respective Incentive Plan for the year of the award.
+The performance portion of awards made under 2021 LTI Plan will be valued at settlement based on performance measures for earnings per share, return on equity and relative total shareholder return.